April 25, 2024

 All Flows Lead to Lake Erie Stormwater Series

-Erie regional nonprofit organizations and agencies recently teamed up to offer an event series focused on what Lake Erie Watershed communities can do to combat our greatest water quality challenge: stormwater runoff.
+Erie regional nonprofit organizations and agencies recently teamed up to offer an event series focused on what Lake Erie Watershed communities can do to combat our greatest water quality challenge: polluted runoff.
 Events this spring and summer will highlight what elected officials and leaders, property owners, and households can do to protect Lake Erie.

 As water flows across the Lake Erie Watershed after rain or snowmelt, it can pick up many different pollutants such as litter, plastics, pesticides, fertilizers, sediment, sewage, and other harmful materials.
 The systems we design to move this water, typically built of concrete and other hard surfaces, speed water and these pollutants up, ultimately rushing into Lake Erie.